LongpanZhou/TradCrew/readme.md

 ### IndividualScripts
 Under this folder are indivual script which can run using Python:
 `python *.py`
-* Beta
-  <br/>Calculate the market beta comparing with S&P 500, Dow Jones, and Nasdaq Index.
+* Beta: Calculate the market beta comparing with S&P 500, Dow Jones, and Nasdaq Index.
-* CorrelationIndex
-* CorrelationStocks
-* Covariance
-* Mean
-* PatternMatchingIndex
-* PercentageChangeD
-* PercentageChangeY
-* Variance
+* CorrelationIndex: Calculate the correlation with markets by comparing with S&P 500, Dow Jones, and Nasdaq Index.
+* CorrelationStocks: Calculate the correlation with another stock (ticker).
+* Covariance: Calculate the covariance of a stock.
+* Mean: Calculate the mean price of a stock.
+* PatternMatchingIndex: Calculate the number of days ptc changes that matched with market.
+* PercentageChangeD: Calculate and plot the daily changes of a stock.
+* PercentageChangeY: Calculate and plot the yearly changes of a stock.
+* Variance: Calculate the variance of a stock.

 ### Stock
 * Stock Class